luangjokaj/wordpressify/README.md

 # 4. Fonts and Images
 ## Images
-Your template image assets are recommended to be stored in your theme directory:
+It is recommended to store template image assets in your theme directory:

 ```
 src/theme/img/
 ```

-Ideally all the heavy bitmaps should be managed through the [Media Library](https://codex.wordpress.org/Media_Library_Screen) of WordPress.
-So try and only store SVG or minimal assets in your theme directory to keep the template as light as possible.
+Ideally all heavy bitmaps should be managed through the [Media Library](https://codex.wordpress.org/Media_Library_Screen) of WordPress.
+Try to only store SVG or minimal assets in your theme directory to keep the template as light as possible.

-In the production build the bitmaps and SVG's will go through a **minification** process.
+In the production build the bitmaps and SVGs will go through a **minification** process.

 ## Fonts
 Fonts are always special.
 Your fonts should be stored in: